 Amazon Prime Review Scam: How It Works

-Amazon has become the biggest source of online shopping in the world, making its owner Jeff Bezos officially the richest man in the world in July 2017.
+Amazon has become the biggest source of online shopping in the world, making its owner Jeff Bezos officially the richest man in the world back a few years ago.
 The platform reached an unbelievable number of 306 items sold every second.

 One of Amazon’s best services is Amazon Prime, which delivers your purchases within two days, amongst other benefits.
 Also, every year Amazon hosts Prime Day, which is the online version of Black Friday.

 Chances are, you purchased something over the last year on Amazon.
 If you did, you could soon become a victim of an elaborate scam.
 How does it work?

 An official-looking email is targeting all the users of the retailer nowadays.
 If you are one of them, the message is thanking you for your recent purchase on Amazon Prime Day and invites you to write a review in exchange for a $50 prize.

 The link directs consumers to a fake Amazon website that requests your username and password.
 Clicking the link generates a malware infection or ransomware onto your device, which can then encrypt your important files.

 Amazon warns its buyers to always beware of suspicious emails or webpages that claim to be from the retailer.

 In a different variation of the Amazon Prime scam, victims receive continuous phone calls from random numers.
 They are informed that their Amazon Prime is about to be cancelled unless they provide personal information.
 One of the area code numbers that scammers use is (402).
 Beware!

 Amazon Prime Review Scam: How To Avoid

 Look for clues of inauthenticity, including typos, grammatical errors or prompts to install software on your computer.
 Watch out for other indicators like requests for your Amazon username and password, payment information, or other personal info.
 Pay attention when you receive an order confirmation for an item you didn’t purchase, which is also a red flag.